 Currently on view: Step outside to enter the Orbit Pavilion, a collaborative aerospace exhibit (the brainchild of two NASA jet-propulsion strategists, plus a composer and architect) that catapults visitors into an immersive sound experience.

 Must-see: The Garden of Flowing Fragrance is architecturally and botanically dazzling.
 It's one of the largest Chinese-style gardens outside China and consists of carefully composed scenes rife with latticed doorways, endemic plants, and rock formations.
-No trip to the Huntington would be complete without a stroll along its many pathways.

 Natural History Museum